mixxxdj/manual/source/chapters/appendix/mixxx_controls.rst

 .. mixxx:control:: [Master],gain

-   Adjusts the gain for the master output as well as recording and broadcasting signal.
+   Adjusts the gain for the main output as well as recording and broadcasting signal.

    This is a :ref:`ControlPotMeter control <appendix-mixxxcontrols-controlpotmeter>`.

    :range: 0.0..1.0..5.0
-   :feedback: Master volume knob
+   :feedback: Main volume knob

    .. versionadded:: 2.0.0